Leshan Sichuan, China Travel Guide

 Engage with Leshan’s culture respectfully and thoughtfully.

 Slurping noodles indicates enjoyment, common in dining.
 Do not stick chopsticks vertically into rice.
 Leaving some food on your plate can signal you are full, though clearing it is also fine.
-Tipping is not customary in most settings.
+It's not customary to tip in most settings.
 Tour guides might accept tips.

-Avoid conversations about Chinese politics, human rights, or controversial historical events.
+Avoid conversations about Chinese politics, human rights, or controversial past events.
 Do not openly criticize the government or Chinese culture.
-Avoid public displays of anger or frustration, given that this is generally frowned upon in public settings.
+Avoid public displays of anger or frustration, as this is generally frowned upon in public settings.

 Chinese society values punctuality, especially in business or formal meetings.
 Be on time for tours and appointments.

-Personal space in crowded urban regions is often less than in Western cultures.
+Personal space in crowded urban regions is often less than in The western part of cultures.
 Be prepared for close proximity on public transport.

 Accessibility infrastructure is generally limited, especially in older parts of the city and at historical sites.